weisurya/refactoring-playground/ch1/01_starting_point/README.md

 8. How to use `split phase`:
 - to divide the logic into 2 parts: 1) to calculate the data required for the statement, 2) renders it into text on HTML
 - cooperate with `extract function`

+9. How to use `replace loop with pipeline`:
+- move several line of codes into a function
+- move that function into a separate file
+- good practice to also move the dependence functions into that separate file (should be really careful!
+Use your IDE to identify whether that dependence function still being used by another function on that file or not)